SEEON

 Senior Product Designer — SAP

-Seeon has shown her ability and passion to solve the tough problem as a good team player
+Seeon has shown her ability and passion for solving the tough problem while being a good team player

 Ivan Chen